Lavine420/alx-system_engineering-devops/0x01-shell_permissions/README.md

-execute permission for all in sub dir
+execute all except normal files for everyone